crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/hooks.md

  - `on_load`: Called just after the rules have been loaded into the engine.
  - `pre_eval`: Called after a request has been received but before the rules are evaluated.
  - `post_eval`: Called after the rules have been evaluated.
- - `on_match`: Called after a successful match of a rules.
+ - `on_match`: Called after a successful match of a rule.
 If multiple rules, this hook will be called only once.